holehouse-lab/PIMMS/README.md

 Filename | Explanation
 :---: | :---:
 log.txt | Contains information on system setup.
-The current code underutilizes this and we are expanding the info that gets written here. parameters\_used.prm | We've discovered it's useful to explicitly save which parameters were used WITH a simulation for cross-referencing in the future.
+The current code underutilizes this, and we are expanding the information written here. parameters\_used.prm | We've discovered it's useful to explicitly save which parameters were used WITH a simulation for cross-referencing in the future.
 This means one can 100% reproduce a simulation from the output files. absolute\_energies\_of\_angles.txt | There are two modes that angle energies can be defined, one of which scales the energies by T, in which case the absolute energies depend on the simulation temperature.
 This file reports those absolute energies and is honestly best used for debugging stuff

 #### System output

-The following files report on the 2D or 3D orientation of the simulated system, and the frequency at which they are written out is determined by `XTC_FREQ`.
+The following files report on the 2D or 3D orientation of the simulated system and the frequency at which they are written out is determined by `XTC_FREQ.`

 Filename | Explanation
 :---: | :---:
-START.pdb | This file defines the topology of the simulation system and can be viewed in all good molecular viewers (i.e. VMD:  `vmd START.pdb`) traj.xtc | This trajectory file defines the molecular evolution of the system, and can be viewed in most good molecular viewers in conjunction with the topology file [START.pdb] (i.e. for VMD: `vmd START.pdb traj.xtc` frame.pdb | The is the instantaneous output of the system generate during simulation (this may disappear in the final release)
+START.pdb | This file defines the topology of the simulation system and can be viewed in all good molecular viewers (i.e. VMD:  `vmd START.pdb`) traj.xtc | This trajectory file defines the molecular evolution of the system and can be viewed in most good molecular viewers in conjunction with the topology file [START.pdb] (i.e., for VMD: `vmd START.pdb traj.xtc`

 The following files report the step-dependent value of different aspects of the simulation.
 For _all_ the following files the first column reports on the relative step number (where each of the move-types is treated as a single step (i.e. ignoring sub-steps).

 Filename | Explanation
 :---: | :---:
 ENERGY.dat | Reports on the instantaneous potential energy of the system.
 MOVE_FREQS.dat | Reports the frequency with which each move type is proposed.
-Note that for crankshaft the TOTAL number of moves is reported (i.e. including subset MC steps) such that these values can be interpreted as the absolute number of accept/reject moves proposed.
+Note that for crankshaft, the TOTAL number of moves is reported (i.e., including subset MC steps) such that these values can be interpreted as the absolute number of accept/reject moves proposed.
 ACCEPTANCE.dat | Shows the same information as in `MOVE_FREQS.dat` but with accepted moves, allowing the user to back-calculate the acceptance ratio on any move type.
-TOTAL\_MOVES.dat | Tracks the total number of moves (again, moves here include all sub-moves in crankshaft steps, so this counts the number of accept/reject operations performed.
+TOTAL\_MOVES.dat | Tracks the total number of moves (again, moves here include all sub-moves in crankshaft steps, so this counts the number of accept/reject operations performed).
-STEPS\_PER\_SECOND.dat | For evaluating performance, this file writes out the wall-clock time it takes to complete the `ANALYSIS_FREQ` number of steps.
-Useful for assessing performance.
+PERFORMANCE.dat | For evaluating performance, this file writes out the time per step (using overall steps) and elapsed and expected remaining time.
+This file is generated every 5th percentile of the simulation (or every 1 step, whichever is larger).
+Estimated remaining time information is also added to the logging file simultaneously.
+There is no keyword to control this frequency for consistency across runs.

 #### Instantaneous single-chain analysis files